-To assist your child in attendance, we recommend you schedule doctor and dentist appointments after 12:00 PM CST when possible.
+To assist your child in attendance, we recommend you schedule doctor and dentist appointments on Mondays or after 12:00 PM CST when possible.
 Please be courteous and notify the staff at least a week in advance if your child will not be attending due to appointments, vacations, etc. Please be courteous and notify us at least one day in advance for absentees resulting from sickness and deaths in the family.
 This will assist in planning activities for the week.
 Notifications may be called or texted to 423-987-5360 (With text, if you do not get a reply, do not assume it has been received.).

 Bad Weather Policy

 In most instances, the school will close in conjunction with the Sequatchie County public schools.
 However, please check for messages from WOLCA for any changes.
 There may be times when we will still have class when public schools will be closed or cancellations when other schools will have delays.
 You may be notified by phone so please make sure to check for messages.
 You may also check your local TV stations for cancellations.